 Using Linked Pictures to update my Nintendo Console Dashboard.

-If it weren't apparent enough from my Splatoon 2 analyses, I love Nintendo.
-So, of all the things one can make a Dashboard about, of course I went ahead and created a Dashboard using data about Nintendo's array of home consoles. https://gfycat.com/BigheartedGrimyInexpectatumpleco This was done using Excel - but I'm really interested in working on … Continue reading Nintendo Console Dashboard
+I love Nintendo.
+So, of all the things one can make a Dashboard about, of course I went ahead and created a Dashboard using data about Nintendo's array of home consoles. https://gfycat.com/BigheartedGrimyInexpectatumpleco This was done using Excel - but I'm really interested in working on my Python coding and implementing this into a stand-alone embeddable … Continue reading Nintendo Console Dashboard

 This is a follow-up to the last tutorial.
 Thanks to reddit user /u/small_trunks for noticing my blunder!
 Unfortunately, 'SUMIFS' couldn't be used on its own to create the dynamic data tables.
 But don't fret!
 I have another solution up my sleeve that doesn't rely on volatile functions like 'INDIRECT' and 'OFFSET'!
-It relies entirely on … Continue reading HOW TO… Excel: A Truly Non-Volatile Solution for Dynamic Data Tables
+It relies entirely on … Continue reading HOW TO… Excel: Using Index and Match to Create Dynamic Data Tables

 This is a continuation of the previous tutorial.
 Due to the volatility of the INDIRECT function, it may be necessary to avoid using it when trying to create large dashboards which will be handling and outputting large amounts of data.
 So, we’ll need an alternative in these cases.
 One of the ways this can be … Continue reading HOW TO… Excel: Using SUMIFS to Create a Dynamic Data Table